isomerpages/psd-publicservice/_who-we-are/Mission and Values.md

 thriving, dynamic nation and a harmonious and vibrant society, making Singapore the best home for current and future generations of Singaporeans.</p>
 <h3><strong>Who works in the Singapore Public Service?</strong></h3>
-<p>SPS comprises 16 Ministries—forming the Civil Service—and more than 50
+<p>The Singapore Public Service comprises 16 Ministries—forming the Civil
-independent statutory boards (e.g. HDB, CPF Board, etc.).
-Our work at SPS impacts various facets of life in Singapore, spanning education and the environment, to legal and defence.&nbsp;</p>
+Service—and more than 50 independent statutory boards (e.g. HDB, CPF Board, etc.).
+As a public officer your work will impact various facets of life in Singapore, spanning education and the environment, to social services and defence</p>
-<p>The roles in the public service are ever-evolving and diverse—you will
-be able to find one that matches your personal goals and aspirations.
-Job rotation programmes are present to ensure everyone in SPS has the opportunity to experience a variety of roles.</p>
 <h3><strong>Our Core Values</strong></h3>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Integrity</strong> is the compass guiding the Public Service.
-We
-aim to safeguard Singapore's core principles, instilling trust in you through accountability, moral courage, and a commitment to fairness and impartiality.</p>
+<p><strong>Integrity. </strong>Integrity is closely linked to Singapore’s
+key public governance principle of incorruptibility.
+The Public Service displays integrity by being accountable, having moral courage and being fair and impartial.</p>
 </li>
 <li>
-<p>We <strong>care</strong> about you.
-Singaporeans are at the heart of what
-we do.
-Your well-being is our priority, and we’re all ears to listen, understand, and care for your concerns.</p>
+<p><strong>Service. </strong>Improving the lives of Singaporeans is core
+to the Public Service’s mission.&nbsp;Public officers are expected to always do what is right and reasonable with empathy and respect for the people that they serve, while having the overall interest Singapore and Singaporeans in mind.</p>
 </li>
 <li>
-<p><strong>Excellence</strong> is our goal.
-Public officers embody this through
-continuous self-development, a quality-oriented approach, collaborative teamwork, and a commitment to constant improvement.</p>
+<p><strong>Excellence</strong>.
+The Public Service continuously seeks to
+improve its policies, programmes and people, and work as One Public Service and with partners and citizens to achieve excellence.</p>
 </li>
 </ul>
 <p><strong>Find out more about the Singapore Public Service here:</strong>